vinipedroni/vini-public/README.md

 If you would like to cleanup this solution from your AWS Account follow the steps below:

-## Step 1:
-Open your CloudFormation Console, click on the stack that was deployed and go to Outputs.
+1. Open your CloudFormation Console, click on the stack that was deployed and go to Outputs.
+There you should see the name of your ECR Repository and the S3 Bucket Name.

-## Step 2:
-Click on the S3 bucket, and once on the S3 console, make sure the bucket is empty.

-## Step 3:
-Click on the ECR Repository and remove all images store at the repo.

-## Step 4:
+2. Go to the S3 console, find the bucket and delete all the content in the bucket.
+The bucket should be empty, otherwise the CloudFormation stack will fail to delete it.

+3. Go to the ECR console, fine the ecr repository and delete all images in this repository.
+The reposiroty should be empty, otherwise the CloudFormation stack will fail to delete it.

-Start the deletion of the CloudFormation Stack.
+4. Start the deletion of the CloudFormation Stack.
 This is going to remove all the other resources from the AWS Account.